5 Stocks That Could Double in 2020

 [Editor’s note: “5 Stocks That Could Double in 2020” was originally published in January 2020.
 It is continuously updated to include the most relevant information.]

-About a year ago, I wrote a piece on InvestorPlace.com where I outlined 7 stocks that could double in 2019, and the selections were pretty spot-on.
+Over a year ago, I wrote a piece on InvestorPlace.com where I outlined 7 stocks that could double in 2019.
+The selections were pretty spot-on.

-Four of the seven stocks that I said could double in 2019, did double at some point in 2019.
-One of them — Roku (NASDAQ:ROKU) — is up nearly five-fold from its 2019 opening price.
-Another one — Advanced Micro Devices (NASDAQ:AMD) — is up nearly three-fold over that same stretch.
-Two of them — Skechers (NYSE:SKX) and Micron (NASDAQ:MU) — are up between 80% to 90%.
-Of the remaining three stocks, two — Facebook (NASDAQ:FB) and Spotify (NYSE:SPOT) — have both risen around 60% and 40%, respectively.
-Meanwhile, only one of the seven stocks — Canopy Growth (NYSE:CGC) — had a negative showing in 2019.
+Four of the seven stocks did double at some point in 2019, including Roku (NASDAQ:ROKU), Advanced Micro Devices (NASDAQ:AMD), Skechers (NYSE:SKX), and Micron (NASDAQ:MU).
+Two of them — Facebook (NASDAQ:FB) and Spotify (NYSE:SPOT) — were up more than 30% in 2019.
+Only one of the seven stocks — Canopy Growth (NYSE:CGC) — had a negative showing.

-For what it’s worth, an equally weighted portfolio of these 7 stocks that could double, would’ve indeed doubled since early 2019, rising about 115%.
+For what it’s worth, an equally weighted portfolio of these 7 stocks that could double, would’ve indeed doubled in 2019.

 In early 2020, I assembled a new list of stocks that could double this year.
-These stocks have not performed as well as their 2019 predecessors, and that’s mostly because escalating novel coronavirus outbreak concerns caused the U.S. stock market to drop 35% in about a month.
+So far, these stocks have not performed as well as their 2019 predecessors, mostly because the coronavirus pandemic has plunged us into a bear market.
+It’s tough for any stock — regardless of how good it is — to double in a bear market.

-No stocks — not even really strong growth stocks with a ton of potential — were spared from the financial market carnage.

-But, my modeling suggests that Covid-19 is a temporary albeit large headwind.
-Assuming so, then, financial markets should rebound by mid-to-late 2020, once the virus passes, and with significant momentum on the back of tons of fiscal stimulus.
+But, I don’t expect this bear market to last long.
+My modeling suggests that Covid-19 is a temporary albeit large headwind which should pass by May.
+When it does, there is ample fiscal and monetary stimulus to power an economic rebound, and push stocks back into a bull market.

 As such, I’m doubling down on my list of stocks that could double in 2020.
 They may be down, but they are not out.
 Alongside a broader market rebound in the second half, I think these stocks could fly higher.

-With that in mind, some stocks that will double in 2020 and fly higher in the back half of the year include:
+With that in mind, some stocks that could double in 2020 and fly higher in the back half of the year include:

 - Beyond Meat (NASDAQ:BYND)